survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ### Pointing `Notes` to `Editable`

-Next, we need to make `Notes.jsx` point at the new component.
+Next we need to make `Notes.jsx` point at the new component.
 We'll need to alter the import and the component name at `render()`:

 **app/components/Notes.jsx**